-The school welcomes gifts of appreciated securities, stocks, and bonds, as well as those of real estate and personal property.
-Matching gifts may be available through your employer.
-And you may consider making a pledge to support the school over a period of time.
-To learn more about these options, contact Caroline Bhalla, Director of Development and Constituent Relations, at (213) 740-5134.
+The school welcomes appreciated securities, stocks, and bonds, as well as those of real estate and personal property.
+You can also make a pledge to support the school over a period of time.
+To learn more about these options, contact Julie Labich, Director of Development & Strategic Communications, at (213) 821-8188.

 - Current use, to provide funds and flexibility over the short term, or

 - Endowment gifts, which provide security over the long term by expanding USC Price’s permanent financial base.
 This creates a predictable source of future income for such priorities as endowed faculty positions, scholarships and fellowships, and broad-based interdisciplinary research projects.